loot/libloot/README.md

 LOOT also provides some load order error checking, including checks for requirements, incompatibilities and cyclic dependencies.
 In addition, it provides a large number of plugin-specific usage notes, bug warnings and Bash Tag suggestions.

-The LOOT API provides access to LOOT's metadata and sorting functionality, and the LOOT application is built using it.
+libloot provides access to LOOT's metadata and sorting functionality, and the LOOT application is built using it.

 ## Downloads

-Releases are hosted on [GitHub](https://github.com/loot/loot-api/releases), and snapshot builds are available on [Bintray](https://bintray.com/loot/snapshots/loot-api).
+Releases are hosted on [GitHub](https://github.com/loot/loot-api/releases), and snapshot builds are available on [Bintray](https://bintray.com/loot/snapshots/libloot).
 The snapshot build archives are named like so:

 ```
-loot_api-<last tag>-<revisions since tag>-g<short revision ID>_<branch>-<platform>.7z
+libloot-<last tag>-<revisions since tag>-g<short revision ID>_<branch>-<platform>.7z
 ```

-## Building The LOOT API
+## Building libloot

 ### Windows